Sterling area: Demise

-Towards the end of the 1950s with the decline of the British Empire, political opinion rapidly shifted towards the view that trade with Europe was more important to the future of the United Kingdom rather than the historical preferential trading with the Commonwealth nations, which resulted in its attempts to join the European Communities (E.C) (the Common Market) which was formed in 1957.
+Towards the end of the 1950s, with the British Empire in decline, political opinion rapidly shifted towards the view that trade with Europe was more important to the future of the United Kingdom than the historical preferential trading with the Commonwealth nations.
+This resulted in the UK attempting to join the European Communities (E.C) (the Common Market), formed in 1957.
 The UK government devalued the pound sterling in November 1967 from £1 = $2.80 to £1 = $2.40.
 This was not welcomed in many parts of the sterling area, and, unlike in the 1949 devaluation, many sterling area countries did not devalue their currencies at the same time.
 This was the beginning of the end for the sterling area.
 The Basel agreements of 1968 were designed to minimise flight from sterling to the US dollar.
-On 22 June 1972 Britain imposed exchange controls between Britain and other members of the sterling area, with the exception of Ireland and the Crown Dependencies (the Isle of Man and the Channel Islands).
+On 22 June 1972, Britain imposed exchange controls between Britain and other members of the sterling area, with the exception of the Republic of Ireland and the Crown Dependencies (the Isle of Man and the Channel Islands).
 At the same time, Britain floated the pound sterling.
-According to Chancellor of the Exchequer Anthony Barber, this was to halt a recent increase in capital outflow to other parts of the sterling area.
+According to the Chancellor of the Exchequer, Anthony Barber, this was to halt a recent increase in capital outflow to other parts of the sterling area.

 Opponents of these changes argued that the real reason for them was Britain's impending entry to the EEC, and that France was concerned about Britain's close economic ties with the Commonwealth and the sterling area, even though France continued to have special economic relations with its less successful former colonies in the CFA and CFP franc zones.
-The attempts by the United Kingdom to join the European Economic Community in 1961 and 1967 were blocked by the French, but eventually, on 1 January 1973, the United Kingdom became a European Communities member state after France formally lifted its veto on UK membership.
+The attempts by the United Kingdom to join the European Economic Community (EEC) in 1961 and 1967 were blocked by the French, but eventually, on 1 January 1973, the United Kingdom became a European Communities member state after France formally lifted its veto on UK membership.